 On August 16, 2022, President Biden signed the Inflation Reduction Act of 2022 ("IRA") into law.
 The IRA establishes a 15% corporate minimum tax effective for taxable years beginning after December 31, 2022, and imposes a 1% excise tax on the repurchase after December 31, 2022 of stock by publicly traded U.S. corporations.
-The Company has evaluated the impact of the IRA and concluded it did not have a material impact to our financial condition, results of operations and cash flows as of and for the three and six months ended June 30, 2023.
-The Company will continue to evaluate the impact of the IRA on subsequent periods.
+The 1% excise tax did not have a material impact to our financial condition, results of operations and cash flows as of and for the three and nine months ended September 30, 2023.
+The Company will continue to evaluate the impact of the 15% corporate minimum tax on subsequent periods.
 The adoption of the IRA will not have an impact to our non-GAAP adjusted effective tax rate used for purposes of calculating our non-GAAP measure of Adjusted Net Income.